My answer to If I’m on a plane traveling at the speed of light, can I walk to the front of the plane to go to the b…

 - At speed of light, the mass of any body (other than one with no mass – a photon) becomes infinite.

-- At speed of light, the length of a body shortens to nothing.
+- At speed of light, the length of a body shortens to virtual nothing.

-- By putting numbers closer and closer to the value of v (your plane’s velocity) to c, you will find that not much of these happens till you get too close.
+- By putting numbers closer and closer to the value of v (your plane’s velocity) to c, you will find that not much of these happens till you get to something like 80% speed of light.
+That is the reason why you do not notice the change in mass and time with speed under classic conditions – conditions you re used to.

 With these in mind, we will assume a speed very close to the speed of light c (as they do in calculus – without goint in to the mathematics of it – try to analyse your situation